stolostron/multicluster-global-hub/doc/README.md

 ### Prerequisites

+#### Red Hat Advanced Cluster Management for Kubernetes (RHACM) 2.7 or later needs to be installed.

 #### Storage secret

 Both the global hub manager and grafana services need a postgres database to collect and display data.
 The data can be accessed by creating a storage secret, which contains the following two fields:
 - `database_uri`: Required, the URI user should have the permission to create the global hub database in the postgres.
 - `ca.crt`: Optional, if your database service has TLS enabled, you can provide the appropriate certificate depending on the SSL mode of the connection.
 If the SSL mode is `verify-ca` and `verify-full`, then the `ca.crt` certificate must be provided.

+> Note: There is a sample script available [here](https://github.com/stolostron/multicluster-global-hub/tree/main/operator/config/samples/storage)(Note:the client version of kubectl must be v1.21+) to install postgres in `hoh-postgres` namespace and create the secret `storage-secret` in namespace `open-cluster-management` automatically.

 #### Transport secret
 Right now, we support Kafka transport only.
 You need to create a secret for the Kafka transport.
 The secret contains the following fields:
 - `bootstrap.servers`: Required, the Kafka bootstrap servers.
-- `ca.crt`: Optional, if your Kafka service has TLS enabled, you can provide the appropriate certificate depending on the SSL mode of the connection.
-If the SSL mode is `verify-ca` and `verify-full`, then the `ca.crt` certificate must be provided.
+- `ca.crt`: Optional, if you use the `KafkaUser` custom resource to configure authentication credentials, you can follow this [document](https://strimzi.io/docs/operators/latest/deploying.html#con-securing-client-authentication-str) to get the `ca.crt` certificate from the secret.
-- `client.crt`: Optional, if your Kafka service has TLS enabled, you can provide the appropriate certificate depending on the SSL mode of the connection.
-If the SSL mode is `verify-full`, then the `client.crt` certificate must be provided.
+- `client.crt`: Optional, you can follow this [document](https://strimzi.io/docs/operators/latest/deploying.html#con-securing-client-authentication-str) to get the `user.crt` certificate from the secret.
-- `client.key`: Optional, if your Kafka service has TLS enabled, you can provide the appropriate certificate depending on the SSL mode of the connection.
-If the SSL mode is `verify-full`, then the `client.key` certificate must be provided.
+- `client.key`: Optional, you can follow this [document](https://strimzi.io/docs/operators/latest/deploying.html#con-securing-client-authentication-str) to get the `user.key` from the secret.

+> Note: There is a sample script available [here](https://github.com/stolostron/multicluster-global-hub/tree/main/operator/config/samples/transport) to install kafka in `kafka` namespace and create the secret `transport-secret` in namespace `open-cluster-management` automatically.

 ### Installation